European herring gull: Yellow-legged variety

-Adult L. argentatus with yellow legs to the right, its offspring has the normal pink colour.
+Adult L. argentatus with yellow legs to the right.
+Its offspring at left has the normal pink colour.
 This bird is not to be confused with the always yellow-legged Larus michahellis.
 Photo from Warnemünde (harbour of Rostock), Mecklenburg-Vorpommern, northern Germany.

-At least in the south-west part of the Baltic Sea and surrounding areas, the European herring gull (L. argentatus) actually can be seen with yellow legs.
-They are not considered as a subspecies, since they regularly breed with grey/flesh-coloured legged herring gulls.
-The offspring may get yellow or normal-coloured legs.
-They must not be confused with the in general yellow-legged gull (L. michahellis), which are more common in the Mediterranean area, but single birds may reach more northern seas.
+At least in the south-west part of the Baltic Sea and surrounding areas, the European herring gull (L. argentatus) can be seen with yellow legs.
+They are not considered a subspecies, since they regularly breed with grey/flesh-coloured legged herring gulls.
+The offspring may have yellow or normal-coloured legs.
+They can be confused with the yellow-legged gull (L. michahellis), which are more common in the Mediterranean area, but single birds may reach more northern seas.

-An adult pair, the one on the right is of the Omissus variety.
+An adult pair; the one on the right is of the omissus variety.

 Similar species

+The European herring gull can be differentiated from the closely related, slightly smaller lesser black-backed gull by the latter's dark grey (not actually black) back and upper wing plumage and its yellow legs and feet.
+The two species occupy the same habitats and have overlapping ranges.

-Adult European herring gulls are similar to ring-billed gulls, but are much larger, have pinkish legs, and a much thicker yellow bill with more pronounced gonys.
+European herring gulls are much larger than ring-billed gulls, have pinkish legs, and a much thicker yellow bill with more pronounced gonys.
 First-winter European herring gulls are much browner, but second- and third-winter birds can be confusing since soft part colours are variable and third-year herring gull often show a ring around the bill.
 Such birds are most easily distinguished by the larger size and larger bill of European herring gull.

-The European herring gull can be differentiated from the closely related, slightly smaller lesser black-backed gull by the latter's dark grey (not actually black) back and upper wing plumage and its yellow legs and feet.

-The smaller silver gull is largely confined to Australia.